adam-p/yesterday-i-learned/django.md

 * The act of initialising a `QueryDict` [already parses the query string](https://docs.djangoproject.com/en/1.7/ref/request-response/#django.http.QueryDict.__init__).
 There is no need to use urlparse.
 * [Django does not force you to put code at some specific place](http://stackoverflow.com/a/8590943/1558430).
 With that said, since MVC requires a service abstraction layer between M and C, which hardly anyone ever has, Django tends to recommend logic in either V or [M](http://stackoverflow.com/a/8591009/1558430), depending on whether the logic concerns requests.
 * The result of calling `build_absolute_uri()` on a fake Request gives you `http://testserver/(...)`.
+* The Django admin lists fields in the order the fields themselves are declared in your models file.
+For example, `class Foo: bar = ..., baz = ...` actually shows `bar` before `baz` in the admin.

 ## WSGI